Adding Visual Effects

 ]

 Note the order of operations here: we first apply transparency, and then blend the result into the rest of the page.
-If we switched the two SaveLayer calls, so that we first applied blending, there wouldn’t be anything to blend it into!
+If we switched the Opacity and Blend calls there wouldn’t be anything to blend it into!

 Alpha might seem intuitive, but it’s less obvious than you think: see, for example, this history of alpha written by its co-inventor (and co-founder of Pixar).
 And there are several different implementation options.
 For example, many graphics libraries, Skia included, multiply the color channels by the opacity instead of allocating a whole color channel.
 This premultiplied representation is generally more efficient; for example, source_over above had to divide by self.a at the end, because otherwise the result would be premultiplied.
 Using a premultiplied representation throughout would save a division.
 Nor is it obvious how alpha behaves when resized.